 As a result, the account equity will remain unchanged.

-Assume that you hold a buy position of 0.20 lots on Natural Gas.
-One lot carries 30,000 units, therefore you are long 6,000 units of Natural Gas.
-The price on the expiring Natural Gas contract is $5.80 and the price on the new contract is $6.00.
-When a rollover occurs, the P&L on your buy position will increase by $1,200.
-At the same time, a balance operation from our side will adjust your account balance, which will be debited by $1,200.
+Assume that you hold a buy position of 0.20 lots on WIG 20.
+One lot carries 20 units, therefore you are long 4 units of WIG 20.
+The price of the expiring WIG 20 contract is $2005.80 and the price of the new contract is $2006.00.
+When a rollover occurs, the P&L on your buy position will increase by $0.80.
+At the same time, a balance operation from our side will adjust your account balance, which will be debited by $0.80.
 As a result, your account equity will remain unchanged.

-Assume that you hold a sell position of 0.20 lots on Natural Gas.
-In this case, you are short 6,000 units of Natural Gas.
-The price on the expiring Natural Gas contract is $5.80 and the price on the new contract is $6.00.
-When a rollover occurs, the P&L on your sell position will decrease by $1,200.
-At the same time, a balance operation from our side will adjust your account balance, which will be credited by $1,200.
+Assume that you hold a sell position of 0.20 lots on WIG 20.
+In this case, you are short 4 units of WIG 20.
+The price of the expiring WIG 20 contract is $2005.80 and the price of the new contract is $2006.00.
+When a rollover occurs, the P&L on your sell position will decrease by $0.80.
+At the same time, a balance operation from our side will adjust your account balance, which will be credited by $0.80.
 As a result, your account equity will remain unchanged.